 Taxi: A taxi costs approximately CNY 150 from Pudong Airport to People's Square, the center of the city, and it takes about 50 minutes.

-* Shanghai Airport Shuttle Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong and Hongqiao Airports to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.
+Shanghai Pudong Airport Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong Airport to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.

 Hongqiao Airport Transportation